Skip to content

 Why choose MaxDiff analysis?

-MaxDiff Analysis is useful for any project that aims to identify true preferences amongst a long list of attributes.
-As you might guess, the results from this forced trade-off exercise are much more insightful than having respondents select from a long list of multiple-choice responses where they may say that everything is important to them.
+MaxDiff analysis is useful for any project that aims to identify true preferences amongst a long list of attributes.
+As you might guess, the results from this forced trade-off exercise are much more insightful than having respondents select from a long list of multiple-choice responses where they may say that "everything" is important to them.
 While it's true everything might be important to consumers in some capacity, brands are going to want to know what is most important, or more important than other elements in an offer.
 In other words, MaxDiff comes up with the 'must-haves' versus the 'nice-to-haves' and the 'not-needed' characteristics of a product or service.

 MaxDiff is really useful at the development stage of a product or service offering, as the ranking and relative importance of characteristics can guide the product/service design.
 MaxDiff gives a good foundational understanding of how various attributes rank in consumers' minds, which creates a solid picture of what they'll look for when they actually go out shopping.
 One use case where MaxDiff falls short is pricing: it is not designed to fully evaluate how price fits into consumer preferences; for this, a Conjoint or pricing method like PSM/Van Westendorp would be better suited.